nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 ### How to Join

 1. **Create your character.** Use Iron Vault to create a new character in the campaign.
-Build them however you like — the Organizer may have setting guidance, but your character is yours.
+Build them however you like.
+The Organizer may have setting guidance, but your character is yours.
 2. **Subscribe to the Shared Vow.** Find the Shared Vow in the campaign and incorporate it into your new character.
 The shared vow should have meaning to your character and help drive their actions.
 3. **Start playing.** Run your character through adventures, pursue personal vows, and engage with the world.
-4. **Write your first Spotlight Letter.** When you have something to share — a milestone on the Shared Vow or a narrative moment worth telling — write a letter and drop it in the Epistolary folder.
+4. **Write your first Spotlight Letter.** When you have something to share, a milestone on the Shared Vow or a narrative moment worth telling, write a letter and drop it in the Epistolary folder.

 That's it.
 You're in.